The Humanity Of Christ

 The Humanity Of Christ:

 The soul of Christ; The spirit of Christ; Jesus human spirit; Jesus human soul; Did Jesus even have a human soul/spirit?
-Regardless how we word it or phrase it these are all vitally important issues.
-We, therefore, need to explore it, understand it, acknowledge it and address it.
+Regardless of how we word it or phrase it, these are all vitally important issues.
+We, therefore, need to explore it, understand it, acknowledge it, and address it.
 Here’s why:

 That is why Jesus said: